 MAY 6, 2020 @ 9:00 A.M A CAMPUS UPDATE FROM DR. OLIVE

 Greetings, Faculty and Staff –

 I want to thank each of you for continuing to faithfully serve our students during these unprecedented times.
 Typically, we would be getting together this week to celebrate the conclusion of another academic year and recognize anniversary milestones of our employees, as well as the Outstanding Faculty and Staff Award recipients.
 We are planning to host this event in conjunction with the Employee Workshop in August.

-In my prior communication on March 30, which is logged at www.bluefield.edu/covid-19, I shared the College would follow social distancing guidelines of the federal government until the April 30 date.
+In my prior communication on March 30, which is logged at www.bluefield.edu/covid-19-information/, I shared the College would follow social distancing guidelines of the federal government until the April 30 date.
 As you have most likely seen from news outlets, parts of the country are beginning to open back up.
-Our neighboring states of West Virginia and Tennessee have already began this process.
+Our neighboring states of West Virginia and Tennessee have already begun this process.

 As the federal government has indicated, states will now be responsible for establishing reopening guidelines.
 We will defer to the Commonwealth’s guidelines for reopening campus.
 While Governor Northam has placed a date of June 10 for Virginia to begin reopening, he indicated at a press conference on Monday that steps toward reopening businesses may begin as early as May 15.
 Please continue to operate as you have in recent weeks until we receive further word from the Governor.
 Should the original June 10 date change, we will communicate with you those changes as they take place.